azamsharp/azamsharp.github.io/_posts/2025-03-28-swiftdata-architecture-patterns-and-practices.md

 }
 ```

-> You may have noticed that importExpenses returns the actual SwiftData model rather than a DTO.
-Whether to return a model or a DTO depends on the specific use case, and I’ll dive deeper into this decision in the Serialization section of the article.
+> You may have noticed that `importExpenses` returns the actual SwiftData model rather than a DTO.
+Whether to return a model or a DTO depends on the specific use case, and I’ll dive deeper into this decision in the **Handling JSON Responses** section of the article.

 ## What if I want to use a different persistent storage in the future?